 WE WIN INSTITUTE'S PROGRAMS

 WE WIN primarily serves youth ages 5-18.
-We have year round programs providing academic and social advancement utilizing a multi-cultural and afro-centric approach with culturally specific curriculum.
+We offer year-round programs that provide academic and social support that utilizes a multi-cultural and afro-centric approach to education.
 Our programs provide:

 • Knowledge of culture and history;